liquidform/keyboardMouseActivity/README.md

 # keyboardMouseActivity
-Track keyboard and mouse activity in real time using Activity Watch.
+Track keyboard and mouse activity in real time using aw-watcher-input in Activity Watch.